jmagman/flutter-wiki/Tree-hygiene.md

    **If the trees or dashboards are showing any regressions, only fixes that improve the situation are allowed to go in.**

-9. Once everything is green and you have an LGTM, land your patch.
+9. Once everything is green and you have an LGTM, add the "waiting for tree to go green" label.
+   A bot will land the patch when it feels like it.

-10. Watch the post-commit tests on the dashboard to make sure everything passes.
+10. Watch the post-commit tests on the [dashboard](https://dashboard.flutter.dev/#/build) to make sure everything passes.
 If anything goes wrong, revert your patch and study the problem.
 You should aim to be the one to revert your patch.
 You will be racing everyone else on the team who will also be trying to revert your patch.

-11. Changes that break the [flutter/plugins CI](https://cirrus-ci.com/github/flutter/plugins/master) should as well be reverted while the problem is being studied.
+   Changes that break the [flutter/plugins CI](https://cirrus-ci.com/github/flutter/plugins/master) should also be reverted before the problem is investigated.

 _See also: [[What should I work on?]]_